divvi-xyz/docs-v1/docs/protocol/overview.md

 #### Check for existing Referrals

 You can check the referral status of a particular user for a given campaign by calling the [isUserReferredToProvider](https://github.com/divvi-xyz/divvi-protocol-v0/blob/main/contracts/DivviRegistry.sol#L328) method on the `DivviRegistry` contract.
-This will return `true` if the user has been referred to the given campaign by any provider.
+This will return `true` if the user has been referred to the given campaign by any builder.

-To determine which builder has referred some user to a given provider, you can call the [getReferringConsumer](https://github.com/divvi-xyz/divvi-protocol-v0/blob/main/contracts/DivviRegistry.sol#L341) method on the `DivviRegistry` contract, which will return the builder address which referred queried user to the given provider.
-If the user has not yet been referred to the provider, this will return the zero address instead.
+To determine which builder has referred some user to a given campaign, you can call the [getReferringConsumer](https://github.com/divvi-xyz/divvi-protocol-v0/blob/main/contracts/DivviRegistry.sol#L341) method on the `DivviRegistry` contract, which will return the builder address which referred the queried user to the given campaign.
+If the user has not yet been referred to the campaign, this will return the zero address instead.